phoenixBPhoenix phoenix

 Geodon (ziprasidone):

 Large clinical trials have shown that ziprasidone is associated with little or no weight gain, thus distinguishing it from most other antipsychotic drugs.
 The most common side effects reported for ziprasidone are headache, somnolence, drowsiness, dry mouth, and abnormal movements.
 In some people with heart problems or a slow heartbeat, Geodon can cause serious and potentially fatal heartbeat irregularities.
-The chance of a problem is greater if you are taking a water pill (diuretic) or a medication that prolongs a part of the heartbeat known as the QT interval.
-Many of the drugs prescribed for heartbeat irregularities prolong the QT interval and should never be combined with Geodon.
+The chance of a problem is greater if you are taking a water pill (diuretic) or a medication that prolongs the part of the heartbeat known as the QT interval.
+Many medications prescribed for heartbeat irregularities prolong the QT interval and should never be combined with Geodon.

 Risperdal (resperidone):